mttk/notes/references/references.md

 **Note**: this formulation, where each layer can propagate its input $x$ further requires that all of the elements have the same dimension ($y$, $x$, $T$, $H$).
 An option here is to use padding to upscale $x$ or sub-sampling, in order to reduce the dimensionality.
 An option is also to use a regular layer (without the highway connections) to change the dimensionality, and then continue with the highway layers.

+# Recurrent Highway Networks
+[@zilly2016recurrent]

+The paper sketches out the proof of the vanishing/exploding gradient problem and isolates its relation to the largest singular value of the recurrent weight matrix:

+$$
+\left\vert A \right\vert \le \left\vert R^T \right\vert \left\vert diag [f'(Ry^{[t-1]})]\right\vert \le \gamma \sigma_{max}
+$$

+The gradient vanishes when $\gamma \sigma_{max} < 1$ and explodes when the expression is larger than one.

+$\gamma$ is the maximum value the gradient of the activation function.

+Geršgorin circle theorem states:

+$$
+spec(A) \subset \bigcup_{i \in \left\{ 1, \ldots, n\right\}} \left\{ \lambda \in \mathbb{C} \left\lVert \lambda - a_{ii} \right\rVert_ {\mathbb{C}} \le \sum_{j=1, j \neq i}^n \left\vert a_{ij} \right\vert \right\}
+$$

+translated, the spectrum of eigenvelues of the square matrix $A \in \mathbb{R}^{n\times n}$ lies within the union of complex circles which are centered around the **diagonal values** of the matrix $A$, with a radius equal to the sum of the absolute values of the **non-diagonal** entries of each row.

+Essentially, this means that shifting the diagonal values shifts the center of the circles, and therefore the possible location of the eigenvalues.
+Also, increasing the values of the remaining elements increases the radius in which the eigenvalues are contained.

+TODO: Add viz of theorem w/TikZ

+**Initialization of recurrent weights** as mentioned in [@le2015simple], one way to circumvent this via initialization is to initialize the recurrent matrix as an identity matrix and the remainder as small random values.
+However, this method does nothing to mitigate the fact that the values of the matrix will change during training, resulting in the same exploding / vanishing gradient phenomenon.

+Essentially, a reformulation of a RNN in the form of a vertical highway network is used (more or less equal to LSTM, where the previous cell state is propagated input).

+Takeaways:

+- most of the transform-processing is done in the first layer, and then to a lesser extent (first layer contextually transforms the input features? and the remaining layers use this contextual information).
+- passing the input along in a resnet-like or highway-like fashion is useful.
+- Geršgorin can help limit the range of singular values of a matrix.

+# Learning long term dependencies
+Dataset: pixel-by-pixel MNIST image classification, introduced in [@le2015simple]

+# Learning long-term dependencies in RNNs with Auxilliary Losses
+[@trinh2018learning]

+- Randomly sample one or multiple anchor positions
+- Use an unsupervised auxilliary loss
+  - Reconstruction auxilliary loss (reconstruct a subsequence given first symbol, enhances remembering)
+  - Prediction auxilliary loss (predict a future token in language-model fashion)
+- Trained in two phases:
+  - Pure unsupervised pretraining (minimize auxilliary loss)
+  - Semi-supervised learning where $min_{\theta} L_{sup}(\theta) + L_{aux}(\theta')$

+Hyperparameters:
+- How frequently to sample the reconstructon segments, and how long they are

+The methods help with learning long-term dependencies, even when the backprop is truncated.
+Essentially, signal is needed for the network to remember things.
+That signal can't be achieved through very long backprop due to failure of credit assignment.

+Additional ablation study \& result analysis in paper.

 # Dropout
 Introduced in: [@hinton2012improving]